-If a party files one of the following motions in district court, the time to file an appeal runs from the entry of the order determining the last of the motions:
+If a party files one of the following motions in district court, and does so within the time allowed by those rules,the time to file an appeal runs from the entry of the order determining the last of the motions:

 - for judgment under Fed.
 R. Civ.
 P. 50(b);

 - to amend or make additional factual findings under Fed.
 R. Civ.
 P. 52(b);

 - for attorney's fees under Fed.
 R. Civ.
 P. 54 if the district court extends the time to appeal under Fed.
 R. Civ.
 P. 58;

 - to alter or amend the judgment under Fed.
 R. Civ.
 P. 59;

 - for a new trial under Fed.
 R. Civ.
 P. 59;